 Sl.
-Action plan Issues being addressed No. 1.
-All TPPs to install/ upgrade ESP and or BF wherever technically feasible to meet the emission standard of 50 mg/Nm with one spare field.
-PM 10 and PM 2.5 in ambient air 2.
-All lean slurry disposal system to be converted to (High Concentration Slurry Disposal) HCSD or mine void filling subject to technical feasibility Land requirement for ash
+No. Action plan Issues being addressed 1.
+All TPPs to install/ upgrade ESP and or BF wherever technically feasible to meet the emission standard of 50 mg/Nm 3 with one spare field.
+PM 10 and PM {2.5} in ambient air 2.
+All lean slurry disposal system to be converted to (High Concentration Slurry Disposal) HCSD or mine void filling subject to technical feasibility Surface water quality Land requirement for ash disposal